01 of 12

 05 of 12

 Cincinnati is a true baseball town through and through, but just north of the stadium a renaissance is taking place.
 Over-the-Rhine has a storied history as a German enclave dating back to the 19th century and is Cincinnati’s most historic district.
-Since the 1980’s a shift started to take place as restaurants, bars and galleries started to pop up.
+Since the 1980’s a shift started to take place like restaurants, bars and galleries started to pop up.

 Over the years it has grown into a destination worth planning a trip around.
-Not only is the area a vibrant district of the arts, it’s also considered to be the most intact urban district in the United States.Continue to 6 of 12 below.
+Not only is the area a vibrant district of the arts, but it’s also considered to be the most intact urban district in the United States.Continue to 6 of 12 below.

 06 of 12